huggingface/blog/diffusers-coreml.md

 - Stable Diffusion v1.5: [converted](https://hf.co/apple/coreml-stable-diffusion-v1-5) [original](https://hf.co/runwayml/stable-diffusion-v1-5)
 - Stable Diffusion v2 base: [converted](https://hf.co/apple/coreml-stable-diffusion-v2-base) [original](https://huggingface.co/stabilityai/stable-diffusion-2-base)

 Core ML supports all the compute units available in your device: CPU, GPU and Apple's Neural Engine (NE).
 It's also possible for Core ML to run different portions of the model in different devices to maximize performance.
-In contrast, the `mps` device used by PyTorch 1.13 can only use the CPU and/or the GPU.

 There are several variants of each model that may yield different performance depending on the hardware you use.
 We recommend you try them out and stick with the one that works best in your system.
 Read on for details.